zachalbert/ldthw/_typography/015-typography-classification.md

 #### 5. Mechanistic

-These typefaces show more of the mechanical side of modern typefaces.
+The group containing slab-serif typefaces, these show more of the mechanical side of modern typefaces.
+They are characterized by low modulation and squared serifs that are usually similar in size to the stroke width of the letter.

+Examples include Clarendon and Rockwell.

 #### Lineals (aka Sans-Serif)